KPI of the Day – Retail: # Time spent in the store

 To indicate the opportunities for the customer to increase the shopping volume and value.

-The time a customer spends in the store may be an important indication on the opportunity for increasing the shopping value and volume.
-However, in some cases, this KPI might provide an indication of situations when customer does not find quickly the product he is looking for.
+The time a customer spends in the store may be an important indication of the opportunity for increasing the shopping value and volume.
+However, in some cases, this KPI might provide an indication of situations when a customer does not find quickly the product he is looking for.

 In this regard, it is paramount for companies to identify the reasons for their customers’ prolonged # Dwell time: the possibility exists that customers spend increased periods of time in the store because they are unable to find the desired products.